alastairlundy/os_release_dart/README.md

 The ``OsRelease`` class is `final` - You cannot extend it or inherit from it.
 If you want to add new functionality to it, please consider contributing a change to the existing class.

 ### Why is the Class final?
 This class (and indeed this package) is focused on providing something that is compatible with different Linux distributions and that means standardizing around what the original ``os-release`` itself standardized upon.
-Most fields that are optional in the `os-release` specification are optional (and thus marked as nullable) in `OsRelease` unless `os-release` provides a default value - in which case a value is provided and so it should not be nullable.
+Most fields that are optional in the `os-release` specification are optional (and thus marked as nullable) in `OsRelease` unless `os-release` provides a default value - in which case a value is provided and it should not be nullable.

 ### Why are the Fields final?
 Directly modifying the results from the detection, particularly in a manner that deletes detected data, is not helpful to anyone - If you want to modify the results, please create a new variable to do so.